khoj-ai/khoj/documentation/docs/advanced/admin.md

   ![example configuration for ai model api](/img/example_openai_processor_config.png)

 ### Search Model Configs
 Search models are used to generate vector embeddings of your documents for natural language search and chat.
-You can choose any [embeddings models on HuggingFace](https://huggingface.co/models?pipeline_tag=sentence-similarity) to try, use for your to create vector embeddings of your documents for natural language search and chat.
+You can choose any [embeddings models on HuggingFace](https://huggingface.co/models?pipeline_tag=sentence-similarity) to create vector embeddings of your documents for natural language search and chat.

 <img src="/img/example_search_model_admin_settings.png" alt="Example Search Model Settings" style={{width: 500}} />